DevExpress-Examples/aspxgridview-simple-batch-editing-implementation/Readme.md

 ![Simple Batch Edit implementation](simple-batch-edit.png)

-When a Grid View is bound to an object data source at runtime, you need to implement CRUD logic required to edit data.
-To achieve this, use one of the following options:
+When a Grid View is bound to an object data source at runtime, you need to implement the CRUD logic required to edit data.
+To do this, use one of the following options:

 - Handle the ASPxGridView's [RowInserting](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.RowInserting), [RowUpdating](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.RowUpdating), and [RowDeleting](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.RowDeleting) events.

-  This technique allows you to handle each CRUD operation type individually in a separate event handler.
+  This technique allows you to handle each CRUD operation type in a separate event handler.

 - Handle the [BatchUpdate](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridBase.BatchUpdate) event.